mlb-/erlmud/README.md

-# ErlMUD
+# erlMud

-ErlMUD is a MUD-like server written in erlang.
+erlMud is an Erlang MUD-like server.

-The driving idea is to write a game that can be played from multiple clients.
+The idea is a game server that multiple clients can play.
+Intended clients
+are:

-At the time of writing, this means a MUD-like telnet client (which will be the initial development focus), a nethack-like webpage client (using something fun, like websockets/socket.io(-erlang)), and a Dwarven Fortress GUI-styled graphical client.
+- a MUD-like telnet client (which will be the initial development focus)
+- a nethack-like webpage client
+- a Dwarven Fortress GUI-styled graphical client.

-This project is an experiment into using Erlang/OTP and other libraries.
+This project is an experiment in using Erlang/OTP and other libraries.

-# Structure
+# Direction

-## World

-The base world is a collection of areas.
-An area is a collection of rooms.
-This provides the initial idea of:

-world :: supervisor(areas :: supervisor(rooms :: gen\_server))

-## Areas

-To be implemented similar to rooms, as described below.
-Change "room" to "area".
+Initially, scope will be small, focusing on features necessary, before abstracting.

-## Rooms
+## Milestones

-Each room will be a process, managed under a supervisor.
-If a room has no action for whatever timeout, it will hibernate (trying not to pre-maturely optimize).
-(Failing to do so:) Possibly add hibernating room to a ETS table sorted by time, so to be able to apply yet another timeout, after which, terminate hibernating room.

-On request for room, an ETS table lookup is done for the process (gproc instead, perhaps?).
-If the room does not exist, the supervisor starts it, records the entry, and returns the PID.
+- A player that can "see" the attributes of rooms and navigate between them
+- A serialized form for loading collections of rooms (areas?).
+Later abstract as a general fixture loader
+- A client (telnet or web) for interacting as the player
+- Multi-player support
+- Suggestions?

+So far, I have a "room" and a "player", both `gen_server`s for the time being (eventually, a `gen_event` and `gen_fsm`, respectively).